 Receipt Templates Merge Fields

 To personalize the gift receipts that you send to your donors, and to ensure that your receipts match your organization's tone and branding, you can include merge fields in your receipt email messages.
-To include personal information in a gift receipt, choose it from Merge fields as you edit its content's text.
+To include personal information in a gift receipt, choose one of the following fields from Merge fields as you edit its content's text:

 Note: Receipt template merge fields are available when creating or editing a receipt template.